 - a) a fully mounted dressage-type saddle (including all-purpose) of traditional or treeless construction is compulsory and may be used with or without a saddlecloth - b) all parts of the saddle to be black or brown only.
-Coloured piping around the edges of the saddle is permitted.
-The back of the cantle may reflect shades of the saddle. - c) any saddle that does not meet the required criteria will entail elimination - d) a crupper may be worn by ponies - e) saddlecloths may be square or shaped.
+Coloured piping around the edges of the saddle is on the seat of the saddle permitted.
+The back of the cantle may reflect shades of the saddle.

+c) Western saddles are not permitted and will entail elimination e)c) any saddle that does not meet the required criteria will entail elimination e)d)a crupper may be worn by ponies f)e) saddlecloths may be square or shaped.
 White is preferred but pale colours permitted.
-Coloured piping is permitted. - f) a sheepskin/fleece girth cover is permitted
+Coloured piping is permitted.

+g)f) a sheepskin/fleece girth cover is permitted